 TL;DR:

-• AI talent acquisition spans the full hiring lifecycle.
-Sourcing, screening, outreach, and scheduling all run through AI, not just one stage.
+• Sourcing, screening, outreach, and scheduling all run through AI - not just one stage.
+The full hiring lifecycle is now automatable end to end.

 • Adoption is accelerating.
 43% of HR teams now use AI, up from 26% a year earlier, per SHRM, and 82% plan agentic AI within 12 months (Gartner).

 • The biggest gains live in sourcing and outreach.
-Deep databases (850M+ profiles) plus multi-channel AI outreach with 5x better response rates than industry averages move the needle most.
+Pin searches 850M+ profiles and delivers 5x better outreach response rates than industry averages - the fastest path to measurable pipeline impact.

 • Only 17% call their rollout highly successful.
 Buying a tool is easy, operationalizing it is where most teams stall.